nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_Java11.rst

 Change of Java Version
 ------------------------------

-In an empty project, Java 8 is set as the Java version that the source and class files conform to, so change the file as below
+In an blank project, Java 8 is set as the Java version that the source and class files conform to, so change the file as below.

 * pom.xml